Omycron83/Notes/Temp/Vorschrieb.md

 ### Reason for climate change:
 The main mechanism behind anthropological climate change is the emission and effect of greenhouse gasses in the earths athmosphere.
-The main reason for this ... is the way thermal radiation is emitted and reflected by all bodies, in particular the plantes in our solar system.
-The general mechanism behind

 As the sun has a surface temperature of around 5.500C, it emits most of its energy as shortwave radiation in near-infraread and visable wavelengths as sunlight.
 In contrast, earths surface has a much lower temperature, emitting longwave radiation at mid- and far-infraread wavelengths.
-So if a sunray hits the earths body, the earth absorbs the radiation, and mostly emits
+So if a sunray hits the earths body, the earth absorbs the radiation, and mostly emits the
 Greenhouse gasses are gasses that particularly absorb infraread radiation, making it unable to pass through.

 Example for these greenhouse gasses include CO2, methane, carbon monoxide, nitrous oxide and even water vapor in the form of clouds.